ray-project/ray/doc/source/rllib/rllib-torch2x.rst

     )

-This benchmark script runs PPO algorithm with the default model architecture for Atari-Breakout game.
+`This <../../../../rllib/benchmarks/torch_compile/run_ppo_with_inference_bm.py>`_ benchmark script runs PPO algorithm with the default model architecture for Atari-Breakout game.
 It will run the training for ``n`` iterations for both compiled and non-compiled RLModules and reports the speedup.
 Note that negative speedup values mean a slowdown when you compile the module.

 To run the benchmark script, you need a ray cluster comprised of at least 129 CPUs (2x64 + 1) and 2 GPUs.
 If this is not accessible to you, you can change the number of sampling workers and batch size to make the requirements smaller.